massoncheg/forgejo-docs/docs/admin/profiling.md

 [^0]: This can be conceptually seen as lightweight thread that are managed by the Go runtime.

 In the admin settings navigate to the "Stacktrace" item in the "Monitoring" menu; this is also the page where the other profiling will take place.
-The two buttons on above the segment determine what type of proccesses you want to see, "Running proccesses" show all non-system proccesses and "Stacktrace" shows all proccesses.
+The two buttons on above the segment determine what type of processes you want to see, "Running processes" show all non-system processes and "Stacktrace" shows all processes.
-It is good to note that the information of the proccesses are only a snapshot of what the process was doing at the time of you loading this page, it is not continously being updated; they could no longer exist or kept running and no longer be at this particular point in the codepath.
+It is good to note that the information of the processes are only a snapshot of what the process was doing at the time of you loading this page, it is not continuously being updated; they could no longer exist or kept running and no longer be at this particular point in the codepath.

 Each process in the list has a few key details:

-- Title: this is the description that was given to the proccess, this should identify why it was created and what the purpose is.
+- Title: this is the description that was given to the process, this should identify why it was created and what the purpose is.
 - Date: this indicates when the process was created.

 And a stacktrace, it is possible that a process has more than one stacktrace, in that case the first stacktrace can be seen as the _main_ stacktrace of that process and the others are children of that process that were not marked as new processes.
 The stacktrace is read from top to bottom, where each entry in the stacktrace represents a stack frame[^1].
 The top entry is where the deepest stack frame and the bottom entry is the outer stack frame and where this process started its lifecycle.